Aspirin acts as a blood thinner which is believed to account for much of its

 A. There is a wide range of opinions among doctors regarding the

-use of aspirin and the appropriate dosage of aspirin.
+appropriate dosage of aspirin.
 My personal opinion

 is to use a baby aspirin a few days a week and to also take fish oil